 Utah lawsuits to test president's power to shrink monuments

-This May 8, 2017, file photo shows an aerial view of Arch Canyon within Bears Ears National Monument in Utah.
+In this May 6, 2017 file photo, hundreds of people gather during the Monumental Rally for Bears Ears and Grand Staircase Monuments at the Utah State Capitol, in Salt Lake City.
 Native American tribes and environmental groups preparing a legal battle to stop President Donald Trump from dismantling Utah's new national monument will face a tougher challenge than anticipated.

 Add your comments below